mjwconsult/civicrm-groups-sync/README.md

 ###### ZIP Download ######

-If you have downloaded *CiviCRM Groups Sync* as a ZIP file from the GitHub repository, do the following to install and activate the plugin and theme:
+If you have downloaded *CiviCRM Groups Sync* as a ZIP file from the git repository, do the following to install and activate the plugin and theme:

 1. Unzip the .zip file and, if needed, rename the enclosing folder so that the plugin's files are located directly inside `/wp-content/plugins/civicrm-groups-sync`
 2. Activate the plugin (in multisite, network activate)